 It is important to say that “black lives matter” in order to displace the thousands upon thousands of images, media, and other cultural and social products that combine to fuel a mental proclivity to believe they don’t.
 It is to acknowledge the legacy of racism that pervades American culture and society which effectively negates, cheapens, and marginalizes black existence.
 It is to recognize that police officers are just as likely as anyone else to possess their culture’s predilection for racial bias; to posit that this may affect their judgement.
 It is to acknowledge the obvious: that, in America’s racially-divisive social context, many white cops are bound to possess racial biases that affect how they engage black men in their jobs.

-Denial of the social realities that underlie these incidents do the good cops and the citizens they serve no good.
-The fact there are poor black men peddling on street corners, engaging in petty theft, or who are involved in other “black-market” activities that set the stage for the police encounter that led to their deaths isn’t entirely the fault of police.
-The whole scenario is predicated on the social ills that come with black poverty and disenfranchisement.
-It is terrible that police are left in the lurch on the front lines to sweep up what is a much larger social problem in America.
+Denial of all the social realities that underlie these incidents do the good cops and the citizens they serve no good.
+These scenarios are often predicated by the social ills that come with black poverty and disenfranchisement.
+It is terrible that police, citizens with badges and guns, are left to sweep up what is a much larger social problem in America.
 If politicians were really pro-cop, they would put an end to this recurring nightmare with legislative, social, and economic programs to eradicate black poverty and stop criminalizing black existence.

 I am the first to say most social ills do not easily submit to a casting of the issue in black and white.
 Except when it comes to the justice system in America.
-In that case there is one justice system for whites, and another for blacks; one which criminalizes, incarcerates, systemically harasses, and sometimes even murders them.
+In that case there is one justice system for whites, and another for blacks.
 When black and white are treated the same in the US justice system, we will be able to say without a whiff of smugness or disdain that all lives matter.